santirmz/santirmz.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I enjoy working around water issues, particularly interested in urban hydrology and water management in urban environments.
-Currently a graduate research assistant at University of Colorado Boulder in the Department of Civil, Environmental and Architectural Engineering, working at [Dr Aditi Bhaskar's lab](https://aditibhaskar.com/).
+I enjoy working on water issues, particularly those related to urban hydrology and water management in urban environments.
+Currently a Graduate Research Assistant at University of Colorado Boulder in the Department of Civil, Environmental and Architectural Engineering, working at [Dr Aditi Bhaskar's lab](https://aditibhaskar.com/).